cloudify-incubator/cloudify-kubernetes-provider/README.md

 We use `git submodule` instead common practice of vendoring because it has one big advantage we can use `git merge` for update code base for support new version of kubernetes.
-We are trying to use only addtional code instead replace and you always can check 'what is the last merged version' and how we connect to cloudify.
+We are trying to use only additional code instead replace and you always can check 'what is the last merged version' and how we connect to cloudify.
-So theoretically you can build kubernetes binaries from repository, but we have no garanties for such usage.
+So theoretically you can build kubernetes binaries from repository, but we have no guarantees for such usage.
 And when we will have ability to attach our code as plugin to kubernetes product we will drop all kubernetes forks and use only official repositories [(near 1.9+?)](https://github.com/kubernetes/community/blob/master/contributors/design-proposals/cloud-provider/cloud-provider-refactoring.md)